FZhg/cfg-parity-analysis/README.md

 $$ f(exp1 != exp2: Unequal To)_{TrueBranch} = \sigma$$
 $$ f(exp1 != exp2: Unequal To)_{FalseBranch} = \sigma[\sigma(exp1) \mapsto \sigma(exp2), \sigma(exp2) \mapsto \sigma(exp1)]$$

-I need also to add the following to my initial dataflow information assumption.
-For all other expression other than local variables and parameters,
-$$\sigma_0[exp] = \bot$$.

 For example, if  exp1 and epx2 are integer literals,  variables or addition of them, we can get their parity though transfer function defined earlier.